The NACA Program: What it is and how it works

 Who qualifies for the NACA program?

-To qualify for the NACA program, you must either earn low or moderate income for your area or purchase a home in a targeted “Priority Area.”
+To qualify for the NACA program, you must either earn a low or moderate income for your area or purchase a home in a targeted “priority area”.
 In addition, you must buy a home to use as your primary residence; you can’t own any other properties; and you must have sufficient income and/or cash reserves to cover your future mortgage payments.
 Finally, you must participate in NACA’s homeowner education courses and work with a NACA counselor and an approved mortgage lender.

 What is the income limit for NACA?

-The NACA mortgage program doesn’t have income limits.
-However, your income determines where you can buy a property.
+The NACA mortgage program doesn’t impose strict NACA income requirements; however, your income does influence where you can purchase a property.
 If your income is below the median income for the area, you can purchase a home anywhere in the area.
 If your income is higher than the median income, you can only purchase in “priority areas.”
-These are low-to-moderate income housing communities.
+These are low-to-moderate-income housing communities.

 What credit score is needed for NACA?